anseki/node-static-alias/README.md

   }
 ```

-### serve
+### `serve`

-**Type:** String, Function or Array
+**Type:** string, function or Array

-Specify one of below or Array which includes multiple things of those.
+Specify one of below or an Array which includes multiple things of those.
-By default, the first file which exist is chosen to try serving.
+By default, the first file which exists is chosen to try to serve.
 See [force](#force).
-If anything doesn't exist, it go to next Alias-Rule.
-If all files of Alias-Rules don't exist, serving the requested file is tried.
+If anything doesn't exist, it goes to next an Alias-Rule.
+If all files of Alias-Rules don't exist, it tries to serve the requested file.

-+ **String:**
++ **string:**

-The absolute path or relative path from document-root of file to serve.
+The absolute path or relative path from the document-root of the file to serve.
 This can include parameters like `<% parameter %>`.
 See [Parameters](#parameters).

 ```js